PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 However, let's have a look at the substrate microenviroment related functions.

 We can retrieve an alphabetically ordered list of all substrates processed in the simulation.
-(This function might become deprected in a future version of pcdl.)

 ```python
 mcds.get_substrate_list()  # ['oxygen']